 Lesley first became aware of trade justice issues while researching for a Master’s in Development Studies in Istanbul.
 She worked in training, consultancy and recruitment in Italy, Turkey, India, and Brazil before becoming involved in the union movement and trade justice activism in Australia.
 She is particularly concerned about the impact of trade agreements on labour rights, human rights, the environment, and the right of countries to legislate in their own best interests.
 Lesley has been on the AFTINET working group since 2004 and works for the Australian Services Union NSW/ACT branch.

-Michael Whaites is a midwife and registered nurse who works as the Director of Strategy for the NSW Nurses and Midwives Association.
+Michael Whaites is a midwife and registered nurse who is the Assistant General Secretary of the NSW Nurses and Midwives Association.
 Michael has a strong belief that quality public services are required for sustainable social development, and that healthcare, as a human right, should be free at the point of access.
 This belief has led to a career defending public healthcare and advocating for its improvement, and to advocating against trade agreement rules which threaten access to medicines and healthcare.

 Robert Long is a Post-Schools Organiser of the NSW Teachers Federation, working with union members that teach at TAFE and NSW Corrective Services.
 Active in campaigning against the privatisation of vocational education, Robert has worked with teachers, students, unions and peak body organisations to expose and stop taxpayers funding of private for-profit training organisations.
 Robert has been a long-time supporter of AFTINET campaigns against free trade agreements and the fight for trade justice.